joshbegley/nyt-latest/README.md

 **Twins takeaways: Brutal loss to Astros, Royce Lewis' progress, low attendance**\
 `"Some losses are different than other losses.
-This is going to be a tough one that’s going to bother a lot of people in our clubhouse." `\
+This is going to be a tough one that's going to bother a lot of people in our clubhouse." `\
 https://nytimes.com/athletic/6260033/2025/04/06/twins-astros-royce-lewis-injury-attendance/

 **Jay North, Child Star From ‘Dennis the Menace,’ Dies at 73**\